Magnetic system: bulk iron

 ) iron.

-Since the d-orbitals of Fe atom are localized/ hard, we will use ultra-soft
+Since the d-orbitals of Fe atom are localized/

 If we have crystal structure with only one atom per unit cell, or only one type of atoms, the only possible ordering is ferromagnetic.
 In such cases, we need to form supercell with more number of atoms or label multiple atoms separately, so that their magnetic orientation could be different thus having the possibility of ferro- or antiferromagnetic final states.